-High employee turnover – Employee ready to jump the ship at the first opportunity
+High employee turnover – Employee ready to jump ship at the first opportunity

 Low employee morale: Employees are not excited to come to work.

-Growing Customers' Complains – Customers unhappy with the way the sales and after-sales service are handled.
+Growing Customers' Complaints – Customers are unhappy with how sales and after-sales service are handled.

 Missing Sales Targets: Sales performance might be below the industry norms and organizational targets.

-Lack of accountability: Employees do not take ownership of their actions, show a lack of commitment towards achieving goals and KPIs, and continuously look for excuses for the inability to perform.
+Lack of accountability: Employees do not take ownership of their actions, show a lack of commitment towards achieving goals and KPIs, and continuously look for excuses for their inability to perform.

-Do as I say the management style – Lack of empathy and lack of consideration for other ideas.
+Do as I say the management style – Lack of empathy and consideration for other ideas.
 It is always the case of 'my way or the high way.'
 No room for whistleblowers!

-No room for mistakes – Zero tolerance for errors, risk-takers strictly penalized.
+No room for mistakes – Zero tolerance for errors, and risk-takers are strictly penalized.
 Forget about creative solutions and innovation.